bacalhau-project/bacalhau/docs/examples/model-training/Training-Pytorch-Model/index.md

 ## TD;LR

-Running any tpye of Pytorch models with Bacalhau
+Running any type of Pytorch models with Bacalhau

 ## Prerequisite